vinkodlak/rigpro.consulting/src/pages/about/index.md

   title: Our Experts
 section2:
   body: >-
-    From deserts to subarctic.
-Trucks, land operations, jack-ups, drilling ships, semi-submersible rigs....you name it, we've been there.
+    From deserts to subarctic we travel.
+Trucks, jack-ups, drilling ships, semi-submersible rigs, land, deep water....you name it, we've been there.
     We've been involved in well-established operations as well as small remote projects with only a fistful of people.

     Our particular stronghold includes highly demanding operations with limited